FrenchKit/PawClassroom/README.md

 Use the Instagram app for that, set up tests for each feature, and people can implement the stubs.

-1. Use Paw to generate mocks from an existing response
+1. Use Paw to generate mocks from an existing response.
+Install [Mockingjay Code Generator](https://paw.cloud/extensions/MockingjayGenerator)
 2. Write basic unit tests, write mocks to test the API
 3. Reuse the existing UI tests, write API mocks to test the API
 4. Add reliable validation of UI components